ios-xr/Solenoid/README.md

 For an easy Solenoid-in-a-box demonstration, please refer to the [vagrant](https://github.com/ios-xr/Solenoid/tree/master/vagrant) directory.
 Here you will be able to download a fully functional vagrant environment that has Solenoid up and running already.

 ### Usage:

+This installation and testing process (minus the integration tests) can run in any Linux environment.
+To fully use the application, it must be connected to a running IOS-XR 6.1+ device.
+It is recommended that Solenoid be run in an LXC on the IOS-XR you wish to control, see [Creating a Solenoid LXC tarball](https://github.com/ios-xr/Solenoid/wiki/Create-your-own-Solenoid-LXC-tarball) for information about creating your own LXC.

 Step 1: Clone this repo and cd into Solenoid.